Occlusion-Aware 3D Hand-Object Pose Estimation with Masked AutoEncoders: Method

 To extract point-wise geometric features, the sampled hand point clouds is fed into a PointNet \cite{qi2017pointnet} backbone, producing global feature \( F_{\text{3D}}^{\text{h}} \in \mathbb{R} ^{600 \times C} \) that encodes the structural characteristics of each point.
 Simultaneously, multi-scale image features \( F^h_{\text{img}} \) corresponding to the 2D projection of \( p_h \) are obtained from the decoder layers of the masked autoencoder.
 The final aggregated feature $F_{\text{agg}}^{\text{h}} \in \mathbb{R}^{600 \times C}$ for each hand point is obtained by concatenating its corresponding image feature and explicit 3D geometric feature, and then further fused with the implicit representation derived from the predicted SDF, enabling a richer encoding of both visual, geometric, and implicit spatial information.

 Where \( \sigma_h(\cdot) \) is the sigmoid function, \( \beta_h\) is the learnable scale parameter.
 The object aggregated feature \( F_{\text{agg}}^{\text{o}} \in \mathbb{R}^{200 \times C} \) is obtained using the same strategy as for the hand.
-By unifying implicit SDF encoding, explicit point cloud features, and dense image features in a multi-modal fusion manner, our approach enhances structural reasoning under occlusion and facilitates more robust and accurate hand-object pose estimation.
+By unifying implicit SDF encoding, explicit point cloud representations, and dense image features within a multi-modal fusion framework, our approach leverages the implicit geometric cues learned from the SDF to adaptively modulate and enhance explicit spatial features.
+This modulation mechanism strengthens structural reasoning under occlusion, leading to more robust and accurate hand-object pose estimation.